Used BMW 1 Series review

 Most of the 1 Series available have five doors and a diesel engine; the three-door cars look more stylish but rear seat access is poor.
-The six-speed manual and eight-speed auto are great, but you’re better off avoiding the spartan entry-level ES trim.
+The six-speed manual and eight-speed auto are great, but you’re better off avoiding the basic entry-level ES trim.

 SE adds Bluetooth, multimedia and a multifunction steering wheel.
-Sport and Urban specs feature 17-inch alloys and sportier detailing, while Urban gets part-leather trim.
+Sport and Urban versions feature 17-inch alloys and sportier detailing, while Urban gets part-leather trim.
 The 1 Series has an extensive options list, so equipment levels can vary.

 BMW 1 Series Mk2 reviews

 Alternatives to the BMW 1 Series Mk2

 The Audi A3 launched the premium small hatch sector and it’s the BMW’s biggest rival thanks to the wide model choice, smart styling and excellent cabin.
 It’s just not as good to drive.